 In all cases, the criteria in the Prosecution Policy will be applied in deciding whether to bring a prosecution and whether to continue a prosecution that has been commenced.

-When Comcare concludes an investigation on the basis that an offence appears to have been committed, taking into account the criteria in the Prosecution Policy, it will forward a brief of evidence to the CDPP to consider whether a prosecution is appropriate and on what charge(s).
-If the CDPP considers that a prosecution is appropriate, an authorised Comcare inspector will commence the prosecution proceeding.
+When Comcare concludes an investigation and forms a view that an offence appears to have been committed, taking into account the criteria in the Prosecution Policy, it will forward a brief of evidence to the CDPP to consider whether an offence is made out, whether a prosecution is appropriate and on what charge(s).
+If the CDPP considers that a prosecution is appropriate, Comcare or an authorised Comcare inspector will commence the prosecution proceedings.
 The CDPP will then conduct the prosecution with assistance and support from Comcare and its inspectors.

 In appropriate cases, Comcare may also specifically notify persons who have an interest in the subject matter of the prosecution of decisions made by Comcare and/or the CDPP.

-Under the Prosecution Policy, a decision whether to institute or continue a prosecution must be based on a number of considerations.[7]
+Under the Prosecution Policy, a decision whether to institute or continue a prosecution is based on a number of considerations.

-A prosecution should not proceed if there is no reasonable prospect of a conviction being secured.
+A prosecution should not proceed if there is no reasonable prospect of conviction.
 This means there must be more than a bare prima facie case.
 It does not mean that there must be an assurance that the prosecution will succeed.

 There should be an evaluation of how strong the case is likely to be when presented in court.
 Matters to be taken into account include: